berthelemy/digital-learning-competencies/README.md

 Each level contains text which describes what a person should be able to **do** who is working at that level in that area.

 Descriptors use [Bloom's taxonomy of verbs](https://tips.uark.edu/using-blooms-taxonomy/)

+## File Structure

+Within the top section of the page you will find the data for the framework:

+- layout: designed to be used by Jekyll or another static site generator to choose the page layout to use. ** DO NOT CHANGE **
+- title: The competency area
+- ID: The ID code for the competency area
+- description: The description of the competency area
+- items: The list of sub-categories
+  - ID: The ID code for the sub-category
+  - name: The name of the sub-category
+  - L1: The descriptor for level 1
+  - L2: The descriptor for level 2
+  - L3: The descriptor for level 3

 ## Contributions